• Skip to primary navigation

 • Best used immediately.
 If you make extra, store it in an airtight container in the fridge for 2-3 days.
 Stir before adding to your recipe.

-Tried this recipe?
-Let us know!I’d love to hear what you think so please leave a comment below.
+Did you make this recipe?I’d love to hear what you think – leave a review below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!

-Filed Under: All Recipes, Dairy Free, Egg Free, Gluten Free, Nut Free, Soy Free, Vegan
+Posted Under: All Recipes, Dairy Free, Egg Free, Gluten Free, Nut Free, Soy Free, Vegan

 About Bake Angel